-In biomedical applications of magnetic nanoparticles, my focus is on the fundamental characterization methods.
+For example, in biomedical applications of magnetic nanoparticles, I have focused on the fundamental characterization methods such as:

 (a) What are the measurement methods for quantifying parameters of interest like the blocking temperature, anisotropy, normalization for saturation magnetization, etc.?